Jorge Matute Remus: Movement of the telecommunications building

 The city of Guadalajara needed several modernization works and the state governor of Jalisco at the time, José de Jesús González Gallo, was dedicating plenty of attention to these changes.
 The broadening of Vallarta Avenue (a major avenue connecting Guadalajara's downtown to the west) was included.
 Buildings along the avenue were demolished, except for the telecommunications building, which would have left the city without telephone service for at least a week.
 At this situation, Jorge Matute, then dean of the city's university (Mexico's second-largest in student population), proposed to move the building 12 meters with all the workers inside and functioning as normal in order to keep the telephone service working.
-The works started with a budget of only $100,000 USD, only 17% of the cost of demolishing the building and constructing a new one.
+The works started with a budget of only US$100,000, only 17% of the cost of demolishing the building and constructing a new one.
 In order to gain the trust of the employees he asked his wife to enter the building while the movement was taking place.
-On October 28, 1950 the building was set on its final position, where it still stands with a statue of Matute pushing the building.
+On October 28, 1950, the building was set on its final position, where it still stands with a statue of Matute pushing the building.